joantune/maidSyncher/architecture/index.md

-<a id="acTaskSync"><!-- placeholder --></a>
+<a id="acTaskSync">  </a>
 ### ACTask - ActiveCollab's Task artifact;

 By default, an ACTask will not have a corresponding GHIssue on the GH side.
 In order to have one, a TaskCategory that corresponds to a Repository must be assigned.
-As a convention, those categories will have the name of: 'R-<repository name>' which will correspond to a repository on the GitHub side.
+As a convention, those categories will have the name of: 'R-&lt;repository name&gt;' which will correspond to a repository on the GitHub side.
 Assigning a TaskCategory to an ACTask that corresponds to a GHRepository, will create a corresponding GHIssue (and eventually multiple others for any subtasks) where:

  - The GHLabel will have at least the project label of the ACProject where the task is;
  - If the ACTask has a milestone, a milestone with the same name will be used/created on the GHRepository;
- - For each ACSubTask belonging to the ACTask, a GHIssue will be created, and its description will make a reference to the 'parent' GHIssue (as GH does not provide the same Task<->Subtask hierarchy that AC does);
+ - For each ACSubTask belonging to the ACTask, a GHIssue will be created, and its description will make a reference to the 'parent' GHIssue (as GH does not provide the same Task&lt;-&gt;Subtask hierarchy that AC does);

 #### CREATE